The Hidden Dangers of Ulcers: What You Need to Know(Part 1)

 If you experience any of these symptoms, it’s best to consult a healthcare professional.

 In summary, our stomach does an excellent job of protecting itself through mucus and the ingenious design of the lower esophageal sphincter.
-But sometimes, due to various factors like excessive acid production, stress, or structural issues, we can end up with irritation or even ulcers.
+But sometimes, we get irritation or ulcers due to excessive acid production, stress, or structural issues.
 Understanding this can help us better take care of our digestive health!

 0 Comments